janko-isidorovic/mainflux-lite/README.md

 ```
 You will of course have to have [Docker Compose](https://docs.docker.com/compose/) installed on your machine.

+For more information about running Mainflux Lite in Docker take a look [here](https://github.com/Mainflux/mainflux-lite/blob/master/doc/docker.md).

 ### Documentation
 Development documentation can be found on our [Mainflux GitHub Wiki](https://github.com/Mainflux/mainflux/wiki).